javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 Certain types of DOM elements may provide additional properties, specific to their type, for convenience.

-Tables are a great example of that, and a particularly important case.
+Tables are a great example of that, and represent a particularly important case:

 **The `<table>`** element supports (in addition to the given above) these properties:
 - `table.rows` -- the collection of `<tr>` elements of the table.